mautic/user-documentation/docs/themes/manage_themes.rst

 6. Click **Save & Close**.

-Themes are available for Emails and landing pages on each one's main editing landing page
+Themes are available to select for Emails and Landing Pages when creating them - this setting pre-selects the Theme chosen by default.

 .. image:: images/themes2.jpeg
     :width: 600